-Note: For a detailed description of these revisions, see Section "1.3.
-Articles Revised from January 17, 2022 Edition"
+Note: For a detailed description of these revisions, see Section Articles Revised from February 29, 2024 Edition.

-In preparing a new version for public release, we have revised the content of this guidebook based on opinions, comments and suggestions received from readers.
+For the release of this new edition, we have updated the contents of this Guidebook based on your comments and suggestions.

 Published by